 support behind the knee and upper calf -- all the weight is on the lower leg and heel.
 If a

 recliner must be used, use it as a regular chair.
 The foot rest should be used only for short

 periods of time if at all.

-knees/ankles turn in or out, a foam wedge between the knees can improve alignment and greatly increase
+needed.
+If the knees/ankles turn in or out, a foam wedge between the knees can improve alignment

-Because the ALS patient has full sensation, the little discomforts created by awkward positioning can make
+giver.
+Because the ALS patient has full sensation, the little discomforts created by awkward

-reduce foot drop.
+foot drop.
 (Yes, foot drop is miserably uncomfortable!)
 More common sleep destroyers are bad

 pillow position, a folded-over ear (incredibly painful after a bit!), heavy or tight blankets

 that restrict any weak movement the patient has left.
 A bedside checklist can help when care

 Swelling of legs